An interference-based method for the detection of strongly lensed gravitational waves

 \sffamily

-In the past $\text{O}1\--\text{O}3$ runs~\citep{LIGOScientific:2018mvr, abbott2021gwtc2, LIGOScientific:2021djp}, advanced LIGO~\citep{2015aLIGO}, Virgo~\citep{Acernese_2014}, and KAGRA~\citep{KAGRA:2018plz} (LVK) collaboration have recognized $90$ GW events, including $86$ binary black holes (BBHs), $2$ binary neutron stars (BNSs), and $2$ neutron star--black hole binaries (NSBHs).
+In the past O1-O3 runs~\citep{LIGOScientific:2018mvr, abbott2021gwtc2, LIGOScientific:2021djp}, advanced LIGO~\citep{2015aLIGO}, Virgo~\citep{Acernese_2014}, and KAGRA~\citep{KAGRA:2018plz} (LVK) collaboration has recognized $90$ gravitational wave (GW) events, including $86$ binary black holes (BBHs), $2$ binary neutron stars (BNSs), and $2$ neutron star--black hole binaries (NSBHs).
 In the coming years, LVK will continue improving their sensitivity, and LIGO India~\citep{Unnikrishnan:2013qwa} will join the network in the near future.
-It is expected that the accumulation of the GW events will rapidly increase with the sensitivity of detectors.
+It is expected that the accumulation of the GW events will rapidly increase with the improvement of detector sensitivity.
 Refs.~\citep{Li:2018prc, Oguri:2018muv} predicted that the lensing detection rate for these upgraded second-generation (2G) detectors is $0.5\--1$ per year, consistent with current non-detection~\citep{Hannuksela:2019kle, Kim:2020xkm, McIsaac:2019use, Liu:2020par, LIGOScientific:2021izm, LIGOScientific:2023bwz}.
-In contrast, for the third-generation (3G) detectors, such as Einstein Telescope (ET)~\citep{2014ASSL..404..333P} and Cosmic Explorer (CE)~\citep{Evans:2016mbw}, the lensing detection rate will increase to $40\--10^{3}~\mathrm{yr}^{-1}$, depending on the population properties of the sources and lenses \citep{Xu:2021bfn}.
+In contrast, for the third-generation (3G) detectors, such as Einstein Telescope~\citep{2014ASSL..404..333P} and Cosmic Explorer (CE)~\citep{Evans:2016mbw}, the lensing detection rate will increase to $40\--10^{3}~\mathrm{yr}^{-1}$, depending on the population properties of the sources and lenses \citep{Xu:2021bfn}.

-The successful detection of SLGW events could facilitate numerous scientific pursuits, such as precision cosmography~\citep{Sereno:2011ty,Liao:2017ioi}, promoting BBH localization precision~\citep{Hannuksela:2020xor, Yu:2020agu} and test of general relativity~\citep{Baker:2016reh, Collett:2016dey,Fan:2016swi}, etc. For cosmography, both the time-delay measurement (error of milliseconds level) and the mass reconstruction (free from AGN light contamination) accuracy of SLGWs are much better than those of strong lensed QSOs.
-Hence, SLGWs can provide more valuable Hubble parameter estimation.
-For astrophysics, the oscillatory behavior in the waveform as the frequency sweeps up due to wave optics effects can be regarded as a smoking gun for the intermediate-mass black hole~\citep{Nakamura:1997sw}, a missing piece of cosmic puzzles.
-However, distinguishing lensing events from a vast unlensed dataset is a formidable challenge.
-A key issue is to reduce the false alarm rate (FAR).